Coronavirus & Tech: a match made in heaven?

-For all the negatives and hardships that 2020 has presented, it has also presented an unparalleled opportunity for the technology sector.
+For all the negatives and hardships that it has presented, it has also presented an unparalleled opportunity for the technology sector.

 And now we get to really nerd out and talk about what we think of it all and where it might lead us.

-The common thread through each industry evolution this year has been the theme of collaboration.
-2020 has been the year of video and more specifically, the year of Zoom!
+The common thread through each industry evolution has been the theme of collaboration.
+In the height of the pandemic, video boomed!
+Or more specifically, Zoom!
 But Zoom hasn’t been stand alone in its mammoth task of connectivity...

 Video helped to facilitate official calls, board meets and the exchange of important files and data.